 - Upgraded key pump stations across the three districts;

 - Replaced approximately 24 kilometres of open channels with pipeline; and

 - Installed channel automation in the remaining 20 kilometres of open channels, including 19 regulating structures.

-The Commonwealth Government contributed $103 million towards the Sunraysia Modernisation Project, which was delivered by Lower Murray Water.
-The Sunraysia Modernisation Project was officially opened by the Assistant Minister to the Deputy Prime Minister the Hon.
+The Commonwealth Government contributed $103 million towards the Sunraysia Modernisation Project, which Lower Murray Water delivered.
+The Assistant Minister officially opened the Sunraysia Modernisation Project to the Deputy Prime Minister, the Hon.
 Luke Hartsuyker MP on 21 September 2016.

 Benefits of the project include: